alexis-moins/alexis-moins/README.md

 ### 📦&nbsp;About Me
 ---

 I am a Computer Science student with robust problem-solving skills who demonstrates a strong work ethic and a liking for algorithmic and functional programming.
+- I specialise in full-stack development with technologies such as Vue, React, TailwindCSS, HTMX, ExpressJS, NestJS, ElysiaJS...
-After discovering neural networks in python two years ago, I now intend to specialize in AI and machine learning.
-I am willing to contribute to meaningful projects.
+- After discovering neural networks in python two years ago, I now intend to learn more about AI and machine learning.

 ### 🧰&nbsp;Languages I use
 ---